“It's official: I'm moving to the U.S.!”

 Notice that you always have "the" in front of "U.S.".

-You can use "I'm ___ing" to talk about things that are in the middle of happening now, or about things that are going to happen soon in the future.
+You can use "I'm ___ing" to talk about things that are in the middle of happening now:

-People usually talk about the future this way when they're discussing plans that have already been chosen.
+People usually talk about the future this way when they're discussing plans that have already been set or chosen.

 Use this phrase to announce a decision that is now ready to be shared with the public.